coq/ceps/text/separate-compilation.md

 3. We believe that the bit-level representation of `.vio` could be the same as `.vo` files, though an alternative would be to leverage the representation of `.vos` files (which might be the same).
+4. Build support for the new mode; ideally, some code could be shared with support for `vos` builds.

 # Footnotes